 How much does the iPhone SE usually cost?

-In Australia, the new iPhone SE will be available in three sizes with prices starting at AU$749 for the 64GB model.
-Bumping the storage up to 128GB will cost you AU$829.
-Finally, the 256GB version will be available at AU$999 for Australian consumers.
+In Australia, the iPhone SE is available in two sizes with prices starting at AU$719 for a new 64GB handset.
+Bumping the storage up to 128GB will cost you AU$799.
 For more info, click here.

 Does the iPhone SE have 5G?

 Yes, unlike it's predecessor the new iPhone SE (3rd gen) does feature 5G connectivity.
 It also has Wi-Fi 6 and Bluetooth 5.0 connectivity.

 What's the cheapest option here?